 The Achilles’ heel of the original Vanquish is its paddle-shift gearbox.
 Sequential-manual shift technology was still in its infancy, and Aston’s effort was difficult to set up properly and prone to an unhealthy appetite for clutch discs.
 With such a brilliant chassis and sonorous V12 engine, the Vanquish was practically begging for a proper manual ‘box.
 Surprisingly, Aston Martin Works Service responded to customer requests and developed a comprehensive conversion kit utilizing DB9 and DB7 GT components to convert the car to a proper three-pedal manual.
 Not a simple undertaking, the conversion included a new clutch, gearbox modifications, new pedal assembly, revised console, reworked electronics, and cockpit-controlled exhaust valves.
 US-market conversions were performed out of the workshop at Autosport Designs, an Aston Martin specialist in Huntington Station, New York.
 Aston Martin flew in a team of specially trained technicians to perform the conversions on-site, at a retail cost of nearly $40,000 per car.

 The complete ownership history of #458 is fully documented, showing the first owner took delivery on September 24, 2002, via Aston Martin of Tampa, with the MSRP of $236,330.
 It remained with the first owner for three years before being traded to Aston Martin of New England in 2005.
 From there, it went to Autosport Designs.
 They facilitated the sale to the second owner, as well as the gearbox conversion for the 3rd owner, in 2007.
 The fourth and most recent owner acquired it from Autosport in 2009 with 25,977 miles.
-Since then, he has methodically documented the ownership and service history, including contacting prior owners and obtaining factory build records, receipts, photos of the conversion, window sticker, and factory service information.
+Since then, he has methodically documented the ownership and service history, including contacting prior owners and obtaining factory build records, receipts, photos of the conversion, copy of the window sticker, and factory service information.

 Fastidiously maintained and ready for the road, this Vanquish presents in superb condition.
 The metallic Tungsten Silver paintwork is exquisite, with deep gloss and impeccable finish quality.
 Original wheels are virtually unmarked, wrapped with excellent Yokohama AVS Sport rubber.
 Complementing the paint color is a gorgeous cabin trimmed in Pacific Blue leather with optional Smoke Gray quilted Alcantara inserts.
 Like the paintwork, the interior is in outstanding order, with excellent seat bolsters and clean, unmarked seat inserts.
 The six-speed manual conversion is seamless, using all factory components, and all original switchgear and controls remain in place with no visible wear.